6 Problems Using QuickBooks Your Business Should Avoid

 6. Technology keeps changing, and you want to change with it.

 Accounting practices rarely change.
 And QuickBooks rarely innovates in other areas.
-You'll need to find a new solution if you want to use automation, get better revenue recognition, or use easier processes to close your books.
+You'll need to find a new solution if you want to use business automation, get better revenue recognition, or take advantage of easier processes to close your books.

 If your business has moved beyond what QuickBooks offers, you may need more than just a different accounting solution.